Provisional tax involves making estimated tax payments throughout the year based on the previous year’s revenue.

 What is Provisional Tax?

-This helps the Inland Revenue Department (IRD) collect taxes gradually instead of waiting for a large payment when you file your final tax return.
+Having so helps the Inland Revenue Department (IRD) collect taxes gradually instead of waiting for a large payment when you file your final tax return.

 Also, the IRD will impose penalties on taxpayers who fail to pay or underpay their provisional tax.
+If you miss the first installment deadline, the second installment becomes immediately due, and a 5% surcharge may be imposed on the outstanding tax, among other recovery actions

 Who Needs to Pay Provisional Tax?